publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch20/schI/m__us_usc_t2_s907c.md

     (l) __Resolution from other House__

-    If, before the passage by the Senate of a joint resolution of the Senate introduced under subsection (d) of this section, the Senate receives from the House of Representatives a joint resolution introduced under subsection (d) of this section, then the following procedures shall apply:
+    If, before the passage by the Senate of a joint resolution of the Senate introduced under subsection (d), the Senate receives from the House of Representatives a joint resolution introduced under subsection (d), then the following procedures shall apply:

         (1) The joint resolution of the House of Representatives shall not be referred to a committee.

         (2)

-         With respect to a joint resolution introduced under subsection (d) of this section in the Senate—
+         With respect to a joint resolution introduced under subsection (d) in the Senate—

             (A) the procedure in the Senate shall be the same as if no joint resolution had been received from the House; but